Fall 2016 (updated frequently)

 October 13, 7pm - Beckman Auditorium - CANCELLED

 Dr. Carmela Ferradáns will present the film El juez y el general (2008) directed by Patricio Lanfranco and Elisabeth Farnswoth.
 This film is part of the International Film Series.

 October 19, 7pm - SFH 102

-The office of Diversity and Inclusion is hosting a presentation on the history behind Día De Los Muertos, how to celebrate it without appropriating it, etc., followed by an opportunity to decorate your own sugar skulls at the Multicultural Center House.
+The office of Diversity and Inclusion is hosting a presentation on the history behind Día De Los Muertos.
+The goal is to educate students especially on the cultural significance of the symbols and images that are slowly becoming commercialized and appropriated.
+Following the presentation, attendees are invited to go to the MC House and decorate a sugar skull which will be displayed at our Part 2 event in November.
 This event is part of the Diversity, Dialogue, and Dignity Series (3D Series), a campus-wide collaboration to have engaging and thought-provoking dialogue.